shuLhan/wvcgen/README.md

   * additions

 The new fields are `deletions` and `additions` which contain diff of old revision with new revision at words level.
+Attribute `deletions` contain deleted text in old revision, and attribute `additions` contain inserted text in new revision.

 One can customize the output of dataset by editing the `merge_edits_gold.dsv` configuration and run the merge script again.

 #### Cleaning Wiki Revisions

+Cleaning wiki text revision, which is located in `revisions` directory, is required to speeding up processing features.

-* Go to directory `cmd/wikiclean`
+* Change working directory to `cmd/wikiclean`
 * Create directory where the output of cleaning will be located,
   ```
   $ mkdir -p ../../pan-wvc-2010/revisions_clean